Monday, September 7, 2015

 El Questro Station

-After setting up we did very little for the remainder of the day.
-The daytime temperatures for the past two weeks have hovered around the 38 degrees mark and our first night here was a balmy 20 degrees and our best night’s sleep in many weeks.
+After setting up, we did very little for the rest of the day.
+The daytime temperatures over the past two weeks have hovered around 38 degrees, and our first night here was a warm 20 degrees, giving us our best sleep in many weeks.

-After happy hour they fired up their brand new wood fired pizza oven and we were the first paying customers to sample them.
-We ordered a seafood pizza with barramundi, prawns and calamari, a chicken pizza and a meat lovers and all were delicious and more than ample for four people.
+After happy hour, they fired up their brand new wood-fired pizza oven, and we were the first paying customers to try it.
+We ordered a seafood pizza with barramundi, prawns, and calamari, a chicken pizza, and a meat lover's pizza—all of which were delicious and more than enough for four people.
 The 2012 Pepperjack Shiraz at $65 was more than we would pay for it at home, but we both thoroughly enjoyed it with our meal.

-This morning we tackled the Saddleback Ridge, Pidgeon Hole and Branko’s Lookout.
-The access track to each location was very steep and it was the first time we have used low range in our 200 Series which handled the climbs with ease.
-The platform on Saddleback Ridge gave 360 degree views over the surrounding escarpments and views down the Pentecost River while Pidgeon Hole gave different views of the river.
-Branko’s Lookout provided a view where the Chamberlain and Pentecost Rivers merged.
+This morning, we explored Saddleback Ridge, Pidgeon Hole, and Branko’s Lookout.
+The access track to each location was very steep, and it was our first time using low range in our 200 Series, which handled the climbs easily.
+The platform on Saddleback Ridge offered 360-degree views of the surrounding escarpments and down the Pentecost River, while Pidgeon Hole provided different perspectives of the river.
+Branko’s Lookout offered a view of where the Chamberlain and Pentecost Rivers merged.

 Saddleback Ridge Lookout: